apache/infrastructure-website/content/pages/asf-pelican-config.md

 In 2024, Infra moved from ASF-Pelican to the ASF **Infrastructure Pelican Action** GitHub Action to perform the same functions without being closely tied to BuildBot.
 The repository for this GHA is <a href="https//:github.com/apache/infrastructure-actions/tree/main/pelican" target="_blank">github.com/apache/infrastructure-actions/tree/main/pelican</a>.

-This page was relevant to ASF-Pelican, but is **not relevant** to the replacement Pelican Action.
+This page was relevant to ASF-Pelican, but is **not relevant** to the replacement Pelican GitHub Action.

 <hr/>